Securing the Unseen: Understanding and Managing Workload Metadata in Non-Human Identities

 Workload metadata plays a pivotal role in establishing and verifying Non-Human Identity (NHI).
 Let's explore how this works in practice.

-- Workload metadata helps establish NHI identity by providing unique identifiers.
-For example, in cloud environments, instance metadata can confirm a workload's origin and purpose.
+- Workload metadata helps establish NHI identity by providing unique identifiers and contextual information.
+For example, in cloud environments, instance metadata can confirm a workload's origin (e.g., it's running on a specific AWS EC2 instance) and its intended purpose (e.g., it's tagged as a "web-server").
+This information is then used by the cloud provider's IAM system to issue temporary credentials.

 As Google Cloud highlights, using workload identity is vital.
 Doing so helps secure NHIs and their access to resources.